Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Preliminaries

-Thus to define a numbering on any set $X$, it is enough to take a surjection $s:\N\to X$ such that we can decide if two numbers $n,m$ name the same element (so the relation $s(n)=s(m)$ is decidable), and this numbering enjoys a uniqueness property.
-This can be applied in a variety of situations.

-Now let $G$ be a group with decidable word problem, $S\subset G$ a finite set of group generators, and $\pi:(S\cup S^{-1})^{\ast}\to G$ the map $w\mapsto w_{G}$.
-The equivalence relation $\pi(u)=\pi(v)$ is decidable, as two words $u$ and $v$ have the same image under $\pi$ if and only if $uv^{-1}$ lie in the decidable set $\WP(G,S)$.
-We obtain a numbering of $G$ by \propref{enumerados-sobre}.
-Indeed, this is a computable numbering, and it is the only one up to equivalence:
+\begin{definition} A numbering $\nu$ of a group $G$ is said to be \textit{computable} when it makes the group operation $G^{2}\to G$ is computable.
+In this case, the pair $(G,\nu)$ is called a \textit{computable group. } \end{definition}

+These notions provide a formal and precise meaning to general statements about the computability of objects such as translation-like actions and bi-infinite paths on computable groups or graphs.
+For instance, a group action on a computable group $G$ is computable when the function $(g,n)\to g\ast n$ from the numbered set $G\times\Z$ to the numbered set $G$ is computable.

-\begin{prop}[\cite{rabin_computable_1960}] A finitely generated group admits a computable numbering if and only if it has decidable word problem.
-If this is the case, then all its computable numberings are equivalent. \end{prop}
+It is well known that algorithmic properties of finitely generated groups have a number of stability properties, such as being independent of the generating set.
+In terms of numberings, this is expressed as follows: \begin{proposition} Let $G$ be a finitely generated group.
+Then: \begin{enumerate} \item $G$ admits a computable numbering if and only if it has decidable word problem. \item If $G$ admits a computable numbering, then all computable numberings of $G$ are equivalent. \item If $H$ is another finitely generated computable group, then any group homomorphism $f\colon G\to H$ is computable. \end{enumerate} \end{proposition}

-Moreover, computability notions are preserved by group isomorphisms. \begin{prop} Let $G$ and $G'$ be finitely generated groups with decidable word problem, and $f:G\to G'$ a group isomorphism.
-Then $f$ is computable (for any computable numbering of $G$ and $G'$). \end{prop}